godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`bool<class_bool>` **text_editor/behavior/files/auto_reload_scripts_on_external_change** :ref:`🔗<class_EditorSettings_property_text_editor/behavior/files/auto_reload_scripts_on_external_change>`

-If ``true``, automatically reloads scripts in the editor when they have been modified and saved by external editors.
+If ``true``, automatically reloads scripts and text-based shaders in the editor when they have been modified and saved by external editors or tools and the editor regains focus.
+External changes can be discarded by using the Undo function after they've been loaded in the editor.

+If ``false``, a file conflict dialog will always be displayed when the editor regains focus.
+This dialog allows you to choose whether to keep local changes or discard them.

+\ **Note:** Even when this setting is ``true``, a file conflict dialog is still displayed in certain situations.
+For instance, it will display when the script editor has unsaved changes that the external editor did not account for.

 .. rst-class:: classref-item-separator